-The agricultural authorities regard land with high agricultural potential as a scarce non-renewable resource and accordingly apply a risk-averse and cautious approach when development of such land for purposes other than agricultural production is proposed.
+The agricultural authorities regard land with a high agricultural potential as a scarce nonrenewable resource and accordingly applies a risk averse and cautious approach when development of such land for purposes other than agricultural production is proposed.
 To support this risk-averse approach as the basis for decision-making, land with high potential for agriculture is deemed irreplaceable and must thus be legally protected (DAFF & DAEA, 2012).